rspace-os/.github/CONTRIBUTING.md

 ### Communication and Support
 If you have any questions, encounter issues, or need assistance during the contribution process, we encourage you to reach out for support.
-You can reach out to the project maintainers directly via opensource[@]researchspace.com or the contributor community as described 🔜 [here](link).
+You can reach out to the project maintainers directly via opensource[@]researchspace.com or the contributor community as described [here](https://github.com/rspace-os/rspace-web/wiki/Contact).

 ### Conclusion
 We appreciate your interest in contributing to the RSpace project.
 Before starting your contributions, make sure to reach out to the project maintainers to ensure alignment with the project's goals.
 Your contributions play a significant role in facilitating FAIR data workflows, open science and collaborative research.
 Please remember that you will be prompted to sign the Contributor License Agreement (CLA) before being able to submit your contributions.
 We look forward to working with you and building a vibrant and inclusive project community!